Spandex wash and drying.

 slinkywolf

-posted 11 hours ago
+posted 3 weeks ago

 If I'm machine washing I'll also do the sensitive detergent, I just throw suits in a mesh laundry bag before starting to prevent them from getting caught under the central agitator (if you have a top load washer).
 I only air dry, but I have friends who use a dryer cycle on low who tell me they haven't had any issues, ymmv.
 This has worked well for multiple suits like my leohex, amoresy, hirogato, and some dye sublimated printed patterns.